-Details of the amounts paid to PwC during the year, including for any non-audit services provided, are disclosed in Note 7 to the Financial Statements of the 2016 Annual Report.
+Details of the amounts paid to PwC during the year, including for any non-audit services provided, are disclosed in Note 5 to the Financial Statements of the 2018 Annual Report.

-PwC has provided GrainCorp with the required full year certification of independence which is on page [xx] of the 2016 Annual Report.
+PwC has provided GrainCorp with the required full year certification of independence which is on page 43 of the 2018 Annual Report.

-GrainCorp's current Audit Engagement Partner is Matthew Lunn, who commenced his role for the year ended 30 September 2012.
-Mr. Lunn will step down as Audit Engagement Partner at the next Annual General Meeting following the conclusion of his five year term.
+GrainCorp's current Audit Engagement Partner is Kristin Stubbins, who commenced her role for the year ended 30 September 2017.